richardsheridan/trio-parallel/README.rst

         trio.run(amain)

-Additional examples_ and the full API_ are available in the documentation_
+Additional examples and the full API are available in the documentation_.

 Features
 --------